 Students must be enrolled in eligible courses and in an eligible program.
 For a list of ineligible courses and programs, go to the Requirements web page.

 Pell Grants are the foundation of federal student financial aid, to which aid from other federal and nonfederal sources might be added.

 If you're eligible for a Pell Grant, you will receive the full amount you qualify for.
 The amount of other student aid you might qualify for does not affect the amount of your Pell Grant.

-Click the following link for more information on grant payments.
+Read more information about grant payments.